-Always check your favorite online sportsbook for the current odds on Stanley Cup futures but here’s a snapshot of how they look at DraftKings almost halfway into the 2019-20 season:
+Always check your favorite online sportsbook for the current odds on Stanley Cup futures but here’s a snapshot of how they look at DraftKings as of Feb.
+11, 2020:

 Some mid-season Pens odds and futures as listed (Jan.
 2020) at DraftKings Sportsbook:

 Two outstanding players, one of which is now a team owner, have helped the Pittsburgh Penguins become one of the most storied franchises in the NHL.